ansar317/Canada-s-Income-Prediction/README.md

-# Canada's Linear Regression Single Variable Project
+# Canada's Income Prediction using Linear Regression with Single Variable

 ## Overview